ReneNulschDE/mbapi2020/info.md

 Use the "Add Integration" in Home Assistant and select "MercedesME 2020".

+Use your MB-login email address.
+Your will receive a 6-digit code via email (valid for 15min).

 ### Optional configuration values

 See Options dialog in the Integration under Home-Assistant/Configuration/Integration.